 ALSO READLaw Ministry to launch TV channel; may rope in Prakash Jha to direct shows Triple talaq: Law panel to await SC verdict, go slow on uniform civil code Triple talaq order could boost Modi govt's Uniform Civil Code agenda Triple talaq case: Why Muslim women should welcome a Uniform Civil Code Law panel to recommend sweeping changes to make bail easy

+It has already received nearly 45,000 written views on the common code.
+The commission is at present working on tabulating the responses it has received.
+A recent fire in its office had delayed the process.
+"By early next year, we'll be ready with our report," the functionary said.
 The government has already said that it will take the report to an all-party meet it will convene to decide on the future course of action.